xaj-k/audiblink/README.md

 After some sound advice, I decided to install qjackctl using
 	sudo apt-get install qjackctl
-And I will soon be implementing jack record . . .
+And I will soon be implementing jack record . . . added capture_client.c to hopefully record the data properly because just dumping to file in the callback doesn't seem to be working all that well.
+I was advised to use the ring buffer as well to keep things as close to real time as possible.